+Devil’s Slide in California is truly a thing to behold.
 There is a rocky and very steep coastal rock formation just off Highway 1 between Montara and the Linda Mar District of Pacifica.
 It has been named the Devil’s Slide due to its dramatic and rather daunting appearance.
-On top of the Devil’s Slide stands an abandoned World War II concrete and steel relic.
+On top of the Devil’s Slide stands an abandoned second world war concrete and steel relic.
 It was a bunker that served as a triangulation and observation station.

 The lonely bunker atop the Devil’s Slide alongside five other “fire control stations” was part of the Little Devils Slide Military Reservation, a control and observation station built by the United States Army.
-The threat from Japanese naval attack on North America during the Second World War was more than real.
+The threat from Japanese naval attack on North America then was more than real.
 And the San Francisco Bay area was a key priority for the U.S. military.

 Prior to developing radar and more advanced equipment for detecting and tracking, it all had to be done the old-fashioned way.
 Which meant relying only on what eyes can see.
 Soldiers were on a constant lookout on the horizon, using binoculars to spot and identify anything that moved in the water.
 Part two of their job was to calculate the coordinates and transfer them via radio to the massive guns and cannons in the Marin Headlands and at Fort Funston, so they could “greet” them properly.

 The remaining five military structures at the slide were three concrete and steel so-called “observation pill-boxes,” one more concrete earth bunker (along with the one at Devil’s Slide), and a big steel reinforced observation tower.
 The pillboxes were mainly observational posts, but they could also provide some defense if needed; they were sometimes referred to “the hardened observation posts.”
 One of the bunkers was the main strategic point and served as a headquarter and command post to all the area.